Schistosoma malayensis

 Schistosoma malayensis is a schistosome parasite.
-It was first described in 1988 in Peninsular Malaysia and appears to be a zooenotic infection.
+It was first described in 1988 in Peninsular Malaysia and appears to be a zoonotic infection.
 The species is named after the country of Malaysia.
 The natural vertebrate host is van Müller's rat (Rattus muelleri).
 The intermediate hosts are aquatic snails, Robertsiella kaporenisis.
-Among Robertsiella kaporenisis are two other Roberstiella species.
+Aside from Robertsiella kaporenisis, two other Robertsiella species are reported intermediate hosts.

 Among humans exposed to this parasite the lifetime incidence appears to be 5–10%.
 The symptoms are unclear, because the symptoms have never been reported.
 The disease has been little studied and it is currently considered to be a relatively minor public health problem.

 Taxonomy

 Schistosoma malayensis is a member of the japonicum species complex along with Schistosoma japonicum and Schistosoma mekongi.
 While the three species are grouped together because of their similarity, Schistosoma malayensis is more closely related to Schistosoma mekongi.

 Morphology

 Size is the only morphological difference compared to its natural host possibly due to host-induced variation.
 The adult S. malayensis is typically smaller than S. mekongi and S. japonicum.

 S. malayensis eggs have been found in liver granulomas, embedded within dense, fibrous tissue.
 The eggs of S. malayensis have a thin-walled, yellowish shell.
 The eggs contain miracidia and are approximately 50 μm long × 28 μm wide.
 The ova is not operculated and has no bipolar plugs and the thin covering was not striated.